Residency Interview Basics

 Lots of candidates get invited to interview.
 Once your foot is in the door, it’s up to you to stand out from the rest of those qualified applicants.
 The interview is your opportunity to shine.

-The data from program director surveys consistently shows that the residency interview is the most important factor when deciding how to rank a residency applicant.
+The data from program director surveys consistently show that the residency interview is the most important factor when deciding how to rank a residency applicant.
 This is true across all specialties, though research and rotation experience are also important factors for some specialties.

 So let’s talk about how residency interviews work…